apache/pulsar-site/docs/admin-api-functions.md

 </Tabs>
 ````

-### Stop an instance of a function
+## Trigger a function

-You can stop a function instance with `instance-id` using Admin CLI, REST API or Java Admin API.
+You can trigger a specified Pulsar function with a supplied value using Admin CLI, REST API or Java admin API.

 ````mdx-code-block
 <Tabs groupId="api-choice"